alexcraviotto/simple-hangman/README.md

 ------------

 ### Compatibility
 It is only compatible with Windows as it uses its own system commands(cls).
-However you can run it on linux by changing `system("cls)` to `system("clear")` in the code.
+However you can run it on linux by changing `system("cls")` to `system("clear")` in the code.